-The satiety index was developed in 1995 from a study which tested 38 foods.
-Thankfully for the purpose of this article, brown rice and oatmeal were chosen as two of the 38 foods.
+It was developed in 1995 from a study which tested 38 foods.
+Thankfully for the purpose of this article, both of the foods we’re concerned about were chosen as two of the 38 foods.

-The table below shows the satiety scores of oatmeal, brown rice and a few other filling foods.
+The table below shows the satiety scores of various filling foods.

 |Food||Satiety Index Score|

-Comparing the table above will help answer the question, does oatmeal keep you full longer than brown rice?
+Comparing the table above will help answer the question, which food keeps you full longer?

 Compared to brown rice, oatmeal will keep you full longer due to its higher satiety index of 209%.
 Brown rice satiety score is 132%.

-Of all the 38 foods, oatmeal scored the fourth highest only beat by oranges, ling fish and boiled potatoes.
+Of all the 38 foods, it scored the fourth highest only beat by oranges, ling fish and boiled potatoes.